-The amount of unexpended balances of highway design and construction contracts entered into by the Division with various contractors approximated \$717,249 at June 30, 2008.
+The amount of unexpended balances of highway design and construction contracts entered into by the Division with various contractors approximated \$576,253 at June 30, 2009.

 The Division participates in several federal programs which are subject to audit by the federal awarding agency.
-Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.
+Any disallowed claims, including amounts already collected by the Division, may constitute a liability to the federal awarding agency of the applicable funds.
 The amount, if any, of expenditures that may be disallowed by the federal awarding agency cannot be determined at this time.
 The Division expects such amounts, if any, to be immaterial to the financial position of the Division.
-The Division records these disallowed audit adjustments for questioned costs in the period the audit is finalized.
+The Division records these disallowed costs in the period the audit is finalized.